UnicornGlobal/strong-lumen/README.md

 Travis also requires additional environment variables if you want to auto deploy.

+# GitHub Workflows

+There are several workflows available.
+You need to set certain github secrets in order for the workflows to operate correctly.

+- PERSONAL_ACCESS_TOKEN
+- SLACK_NOTIFICATION_CHANNEL
+- SLACK_WEBHOOK

+You need to set additional variables in the following files:

+- `auto_assign_issue.yml`
+- `auto_assign_pr.yml`

+## Label Sync

+GitHub labels get synched with the `github_label_setup.yml` file.

+If you want to change your GH label setup you must change this file.

+Any changes you make directly on GH will be removed on the following sync.

+Labels get automatically applied to PRs depending on the contents.

+## Review Groups

+You can configure who gets automatically tagged for review in the `review_groups.yml` file.

+## Trafico

+Trafico is a 3rd party GH app that provides some nice features.
+There is a config file included.
+It's not vital to install this app, but if you do you will unlock a lot of nice automation.

 # Emails

 There are 2 included emailers that form part of the registration and